resthub/resthub.github.io/docs/backbone/index.md

 * If you are starting a new RESThub Spring + Backbone stack project, the better way to use it is to use one of the Backbone.js webappp
   Maven Archetypes described [here](/docs/spring/bootstrap)
-* You can simply download latest RESTHub Backbone.js stack, and extract it at the root of your webapp:
+* You can simply download latest RESThub Backbone.js stack, and extract it at the root of your webapp:
   * [current development version](https://github.com/resthub/resthub-backbone-stack/archive/master.zip)
   * [latest RESThub Backbone.js stack release](https://github.com/resthub/resthub-backbone-stack/archive/resthub-backbone-stack-{{site.backbone-stack-version}}.zip)